strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 ## Working with Express Middleware

-We added a new section [Working with Express middleware](https://loopback.io/doc/en/lb4/Sequence.html#working-with-express-middleware) to describe the differences between LoopBack REST layer and Express middleware and explain how to map different kinds of Express middleware to LoopBack concepts and APIs.
+We added a new section called [Working with Express middleware](https://loopback.io/doc/en/lb4/Sequence.html#working-with-express-middleware).
+This describes the differences between LoopBack REST layer and Express middleware and explains how to map different kinds of Express middleware to LoopBack concepts and APIs.

 ## Migration from LoopBack 3 to LoopBack 4